nareshb183/website/learningHTML.md

 Addubg line no 3 : Trying but not got the point still.
 Adding line no 4 : Changes are being pushed.
 But I cannot see the changes in GITHUB.
 Adding line no 5 : I got the changes.
-The changes are in website\learningHTML.md. footer, main, sidebar,
+The changes are in website\learningHTML.md.
+Adding line no 6 : I have understood use of - chamges, message, commit and push. footer, main, sidebar,